yaseenahmad1/myCapstone/README.md

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /api/galleries/:galleryId/comments           # we will place this path in our galleries file where that is the place to retrieve comments attached to a particular gallery
+  * Route path: /api/galleries/:galleryId/comments?page=1&limit=10          # we will place this path in our galleries file where that is the place to retrieve comments attached to a particular gallery - adding query params for pagination if                                                                                       comments exceed 10
   * Body: none

 * Successful Response